rhyslwells/Data-Archive/content/uncleaned/Model Deployment.md

   - deleted
   - model_architecture
 ---
+ Deploy the model into a production environment where it can be used

 After building and evaluating the model, you can deploy it into production to make predictions on new data.
 This step involves:
      - Exporting the model (using tools like joblib or pickle in Python).